 Plan the capacity required for the virtual machines in a cluster with RAID 1 mirroring based on the following criteria:

 - Calculate the storage space that the virtual machines in the vSAN cluster are expected to consume.

 expected overall consumption = number of VMs in the cluster * expected percentage of consumption per VMDK

-- Consider the Primary level of failures to tolerate attribute configured in the storage policies for the virtual machines in the cluster.
+- Consider the Failures to tolerate attribute configured in the storage policies for the virtual machines in the cluster.
 This attribute directly impacts the number of replicas of a VMDK file on hosts in the cluster.

-datastore capacity = expected overall consumption * (PFTT + 1)
+datastore capacity = expected overall consumption * (FTT + 1)

 - Estimate the overhead requirement of the vSAN on-disk format.

 - On-disk format version 3.0 and later adds an extra overhead, typically no more than 1-2 percent capacity per device.
 Deduplication and compression with software checksum enabled require extra overhead of approximately 6.2 percent capacity per device.

 - On-disk format version 2.0 adds an extra overhead, typically no more than 1-2 percent capacity per device.

 - On-disk format version 1.0 adds an extra overhead of approximately 1 GB per capacity device.